gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 GDOv7.0.1 will try to convert all worthy gdo6 modules into the GDOv7 API.

+ - Memcached now does a fallback to filecache API, if config.php GDO_MEMCACHED ist set to 2.
+GDO_MEMCACHED is now an INT from 0-2.

  - New Account settings with all module settings on one page.

  - New [GDT_UserType](../GDO/User/GDT_UserType.php), "link", to link various input sources together.